The Indochine Natural brand story. It’s edgy, exotic. It’s a love story.

 The next few months saw Mike working in a corner of Thuy’s fashion design studio producing handmade natural soap bars.
 A nearby ancient herbal medicine street in Ha Noi influenced Mike.
 Contact was made with local French essential oil distillers.

 The bars and fragrances converted fashion clients into natural handmade cosmetics customers.
 It kindled the creation of a new business.
-Indochine Natural as a brand was born.
+And the Indochine Natural brand story transformed into a brand.

 Love evolved.
 It was a time when the two from different backgrounds and cultures were forced to make difficult choices.
 Take chances, make sacrifices, and struggle to establish new lives.